 2. Colour is Crucial

 Colours are not only about appearance or beautification, their importance is much deeper.
 Colours set the tone for communication and carry a certain vibe with them.
 For instance, blue invokes the feeling of community and togetherness.
 This is the reason why Facebook’s logo is blue.
 Red, on the other hand, is a colour which invokes aggression and mostly targets the younger age groups.
 Example: Netflix.
 While green denotes organic, yellow shows optimism and purple shows wisdom, and so on.
-There is a science behind every colour and this science acts like a bible for all professional logo design companies with seasoned logo designers.
+There is a science behind every colour and this science acts like a bible for all professional logo design companies with seasoned creative agencies.
 While bright colours engage the eye, they may seem too much.
 Lighter tones look elegant but they may fail to grab attention unless used in perfect balance.

 3. Find Your Font